skills/introduction-to-repository-management/README.md

 > [!IMPORTANT]
 > This exercise is meant to provide an overview of many GitHub features.
-> It will provide references to learn more, but not provide a deep understanding of any topic.
+> It will provide references to learn more but not a detailed explanation for any specific subject.

 ### How to start this exercise